Kodeworks/rust-nannou-workshop/part3/README.md

 ## 🌊 Exercise 3-E: Every time you run away you take a piece of 🍖 with you
 Let make sure those agent don't fly away into the oblivion.

-📜 Update the agent's update function so that the position doesn't go out of the window.
+📜 Change the agent's update function so that the position doesn't go out of the window.

 <details><summary> 🙈 <a href=https://www.youtube.com/watch?v=k35dUj5kG90>Stay foreveeer!</a> </summary>